seanmisra/java-coding-exercises/README.md

 24. 4 kinds of abstract class methods (abstract, non-abstract, static, and private)
 25. Convert array to List 2 ways (as List view and as new unique List)
 26. Use streams to sum integers 1-100 inclusive (ideally 2-3 different ways)
+27. Sort an ArrayList based on two properties (1st/2nd precedent)